What We Believe

 Coram Deo is born out of the Reformation of the 16th Century.
 The Reformation reclaimed some very important truths that, over the previous centuries, had been obscured or lost completely.
 We believe that these same issues, now 500 years later, need to be reclaimed for our day.
 Sharing the conviction of faithful preachers and theologians in history, we labor for a modern reformation.

-The following ancient Christian creeds (Apostles’, Nicene, Athanasian) and Three Forms of Unity (Belgic Confession, Heidelberg Catechism, Canons of Dort) contain the doctrinal standards, or publicly confessed faith, of the United Reformed Churches in North America.
+In the link below, you will find the Christian creeds (Apostles’, Nicene, Athanasian) and Three Forms of Unity (Belgic Confession, Heidelberg Catechism, Canons of Dort) that contain the doctrinal standards, or publicly confessed faith, of the United Reformed Churches in North America.
 Yet this faith is not peculiar to us, but is the faith of our broader Reformed tradition dating back to the sixteenth and seventeenth centuries, and even further back, of the ancient Christian church.

 As Christian churches, our foundational text is the Bible, the inspired and infallible Word of God.
 The basic beliefs of the Bible—that there is only one God who exists eternally as a Trinity and that Jesus Christ our Savior is both God and man—were expressed by the early Christian church in the Apostles’, Nicene, and Athanasian Creeds.
 The Belgic Confession says, “we willingly receive” these three creeds (art.
 9), since they are ecumenical (general, universal) and have been accepted by a large portion of the churches of Christendom.
 As churches rooted in the past, therefore, “We hold that faith which has been believed everywhere, always, by all” (Vincent of Lerins).